belivetech/Documentation/README.md

 - Docker image for easy deployment
 - Javascript plugin for custom UI integration in your existing Web App

-## Ready-made UI
+## Customizable UI
 Our SDK provides ready-to-use live stream UI for any mobile device screen size.
-We provide customization option as per client's need and usage.
+We also provide customization option as per client's need and usage.
 Refer to below screenshots for example UI/UX.

 ![Live Stream UI](images/live_screen_ui.png)